 Look carefully, therefore, at the job tasks and responsibilities as they appear in the job ad or job description and think about the skills and qualities that would be required to succeed in the role, and the questions that you are likely to be asked will become self-evident.
 Sometimes job advertisements are not very descriptive/informative.
 For such cases, have a look at more detailed descriptions for the same role, posted by other companies.
 You can also consult an occupational database (such as Career Compass or O*NET) , to get a general idea of what a particular job is all about.
 This, however, isn’t where your preparation should stop.

 The same role in the same company can look completely different depending upon the organization’s priorities at any given time.
 A business that’s going through tough economic times, for example, might expect quite different things from certain of its staff members than it would if it had just won a huge new contract.
 Ambitions to expand, mergers and reorganizations, strong competitors and a whole host of other things can change a business’ priorities enormously, and they can change the expectations of staff beyond recognition.
-For you to be able to understand where those priorities lie and what types of things your interview questions are likely to focus on, you need to research the hiring company thoroughly.
+For you to be able to understand where those priorities lie and what types of things your job interview questions in Singapore are likely to focus on, you need to research the hiring company thoroughly.
 Ask yourself what the main issues are, that are facing the company and the industry at this moment in time, who the organization’s main competitors are, what they up to and what the hiring company is doing to try to stay ahead of them.
 Then look for answers on the company website, in press releases and news reports, in trade journals and on relevant online discussion forums to find your answers.

 Also, think about how these concerns are likely to affect the recruiter’s idea of what success would look like in the role that you are applying for.
 Would it, for example, mean more emphasis on saving the organization lots of money as opposed to trying to bring in new clients or customers?
 Would it mean earning the company the reputation as the best in customer service rather than delivering high volumes of sales?
-Again, if you can get to the bottom of the recruiter’s current situation and uncover the pain points that the organization is experiencing, you can more easily work out the direction that the interview questions are likely to take.
+Again, if you can get to the bottom of the recruiter’s current situation and uncover the pain points that the organization is experiencing, you can more easily work out the direction that the job interview questions in Singapore are likely to take.